 Local Sports Coverage

-The name of Max Shaffer for years in the Danville area was connected to local sports coverage.
+For years, the name Max Shaffer was connected to local sports coverage in the Danville area.
 He spearheaded local coverage of high school football and basketball for years on WDAN Radio.
 During the days of WDAN-TV, he would also be the face of local high school sports on local television.
-He would anchor the weekly weekday sportscasts and do radio play-by-play for WDAN Radio.
+He would anchor the weekday sportscasts and do radio play-by-play for WDAN Radio.
 He would also host the post-game sports scores on WDAN Radio and WDAN-TV on late-night Fridays and Tuesdays after high school basketball.

 What's in the Box?

 Game shows were all over the TV schedules during the 1950s and early 1960s.
 “What's in the Box?” was locally produced and was a local advertising vehicle for Fonners Dry Cleaners in Danville after the BANKO controversy and its cancellation.
-According to my findings, the show was hosted by the owner of the business, Ed Fonner, although more than a few people recollect John Eckert as the host of the local game show.
+According to my findings, the show was hosted by the business owner, Ed Fonner, although more than a few people recall John Eckert as the host of the local game show.

-“What's in the Box” would challenge residents to bring in something from home to go into the box and would be unknown by a panel of station employees.
+“What's in the Box” would challenge residents to bring in something from home to go into the box, and would be unknown to a panel of station employees.
 They would ask questions, and after a negative response, the contestant would rack up a few dollars in cash or some merchandise.
 The concept was similar to “Twenty Questions” with a local twist

 Danville Bandstand

 In 1959, WDAN-TV would enter the world of rock and roll with the broadcast of “Danville Bandstand.”
-Like many other local television stations around the country, and like other local stations, WICS, WTVP, and WCIA, WDAN-TV would begin to broadcast its local dance program, based on ABC's “American Bandstand.”
+Like many other local television stations around the country, and like WICS, WTVP, WCIA, and WDAN-TV, WICS would begin broadcasting its local dance program, based on ABC's “American Bandstand.”
 “Danville Bandstand” would be hosted by WDAN Radio announcer Jack Singleton.
 Invitations would go to local high school organizations and other groups.
 The broadcasts would include representatives from the Danville Youth Center, Oakwood High School, Schlarman High School, and the Teen Center at the Elks Lodge Number 147.

 The local TV dance program was sponsored each week by the local 7-Up Bottling Company and Thomas Music Shop, a local music store.
 “Danville Bandstand” aired on Thursdays, 5-5:30 pm, and would follow the broadcast of ABC's “American Bandstand” on Channel 24.